 Spam versus spam

-Yes, it’s possible that the people that you’re sending messages to have clicked the “This is spam” button.
-It happens all too often on legitimate non-spam – either because the button is too close to delete, you’ve said something to annoy the recipient, or perhaps they’re just too lazy to look for your unsubscribe link.
-Of course, if you change what you’re sending so that it no longer meets the expectations of what people originally signed up for, it might legitimately be considered spam.
+It’s possible the people that you’re sending messages to have clicked the “This is spam” button.
+It happens all too often on legitimate non-spam — either because the button is too close to the Delete button, you’ve said something to annoy the recipient, or perhaps they’re just too lazy to look for your unsubscribe link.

-You email address could still get marked as a spammer.
+You email address could still get marked as a source of spam.

-This is so common that most spam filters should actually be ignoring most “From:” senders – they’re random these days and have little to do with the spamminess of the message.
+This is so common, most spam filters should be ignoring the “From:” line.
+They’re random these days and have little to do with the source of the message.

-However, some may still; as a result, you pay the price.
+However, some may still do so; as a result, you, an innocent bystander, pay the price.

 About “postmaster”

-The email address “postmaster@” is technically supposed to be valid for every domain that can send or receive email.
-Most email servers will come pre-configured with error messages that suggest that you contact that email address for additional assistance.
+The email address “postmaster@” is supposed to be valid for every domain capable of sending or receiving email.
+Most email servers will come pre-configured with error messages suggesting you contact that email address for additional assistance.

 • Because it’s predefined, the “postmaster” email address probably gets more spam than any other email address.